-- 66. Extroverts can work more effectively with introverts by - A. speaking up more quickly than feels comfortable to them. - B. shortening the length of their emails. - C. offering personal information more often than feels natural. - D. pausing more often and allowing periods of silence that might feel uncomfortable. - E. explaining that they prefer to answer questions after they have time to think.
+- 66. Introverts can work more effectively with extroverts by - A. speaking up more quickly than feels comfortable to them. - B. allowing conversations to have fewer and more in-depth topics. - C. giving them more opportunities to be alone and recharge. - D. pausing more often and allowing periods of silence that might feel uncomfortable. - E. expressing their preference to discuss things immediately.